Research Day Poster Competition

 Research Day participants must have met the eligibility requirements and submitted their abstracts by the posted deadline.
 Participation in the poster competition is limited by space.
 Poster competition spots are assigned on a first-come, first-served basis.
 While only posters with an assigned number will be judged, all completed abstracts submitted before the deadline will be displayed online.

-Research Day projects are presented on poster display boards arranged on easels and positioned throughout the staging area.
+Research Day projects are presented on large tack boards and positioned throughout the staging area.

 It is strongly recommended that posters be professionally designed and printed to project a positive image of the presenter's work.
-Display boards must not exceed 6 feet in width and 4 feet in height.
-Posters will be displayed on frames that are 5 feet wide by 3 feet high and secured by push pins supplied at the event.
+Posters must not exceed 6 feet in width and 4 feet in height (5 feet wide by 3 feet high is recommended).
+Posters will be displayed on frames that are 6 feet wide by 4 feet high and secured by push pins supplied at the event.

 Printing and Duplicating Services provides poster printing services to scientists across the Northwestern University.